Your guide to learning to drive in Watford

 If you take your test at Borehamwood, you’ll drive through some narrow roads like Gravely Avenue and Chester Road.
 They will likely have either parked cars or on-coming drivers.
 Watch your passing distances and your speed, especially when manoeuvring past another driver.

 2. Prepare for lots of Mini-roundabouts

 Borehamwood will feature a lot of mini-roundabouts, so if you’re attempting the practical assessment here, you need to be confident in dealing with them.
 Some learners mention dealing with a least 15 mini-roundabouts, many of them in quick succession of each other.

 Borehamwood Test Centre shares its premises with the DVLA, meaning the car park can get really busy with both cars and pedestrians.
 It would be worth getting there a bit earlier to give yourself time to secure a spot.

 Both your provisional driver’s licence and theory test pass certificate are needed for your test.
 Bring them along or your test will be cancelled.

-Some of our top areas in Watford are:
+Some of the most popular areas to learn to drive in Watford are:

 Aldenham, Borehamwood, Bush Hill, Cassiobury, Chorleywood, Knutsford, Leavesden, North Watford, Oxhey, Rickmansworth.